Also known as:

 Colour Adult:

 Male-in general green; face red bordered with yellow; dull red undertail coverts; dark red underwing coverts, bend of wing, and lesser wing coverts; tertial feathers on inner webs tipped with red; dull brown/red tail tipped with dark blue; varying underwing stripe.
-Bill brown/white.
+Beak brown/white.
 Eye orange/yellow.
 Female-in general duller than male; red on face less than in male, and bisected by yellow lores; varying underwing stripe.

 Colour Juvenile: